Integrate your workforce planning into budget planning seamlessly with the top 2023 WFM tools

-Comparing budget vs. actuals allows organizations to assess their performance against their predicted forecast and course-correct as needed so they can continue to climb the staircase to success.
-In this article, our experts will be covering everything you need to know about budget vs. actual analysis to help your finance team follow FP&A best practices and serve as strategic decision influencers for your entire organization.
+Comparing budget vs. actuals allows finance leaders to assess the organization’s performance against their predicted forecast and course correct as needed.
+In this article, our experts will cover everything you need to know about FP&A variance analysis to help your financial team follow Financial Planning & Analysis best practices and serve as strategic decision influencers for your entire organization.

-Variances can be categorized as either a favorable variance or an unfavorable variance.
-When a variance is favorable, the revenue is higher than the budgeted amount.
-In the case of an unfavorable variance, revenue falls short of the budget, or the actual cost of expenses is greater than the budget.
+With an unfavorable variance, revenue falls short of the budget OR the actual cost of expenses is greater than the budget.

-There are several causes that may affect an organization’s budget variance analysis.
+Several causes may affect an organization’s FP&A variance analysis.
 These include:

-If the budget variance is continuously off, the finance team may have to reassess their current forecasting processes so they can properly assess the actual performance of the organization.
+If the gap between budget vs. actuals is continuously too large, it means that the finance team needs to adjust their forecasting process in order to better predict and assess the performance of their organization.

 There are several steps involved in calculating your budget vs. actual variance analysis.
 Below are the different steps to consider:

 Next, determine the actual results of what is being analyzed.
-Businesses typically will use a defined period of time, such as on a monthly, quarterly, or annual basis to conduct their budget variance analysis.
+Businesses typically will use a defined period of time, such as on a monthly, quarterly, or annual basis to conduct their analysis.

 Dollar variance = actual amount – forecast amount

-Do you notice a positive or negative variance when reviewing results?
-Through the resulting outcome, a finance team can gain an inside look at their organization’s overall financial performance.
-From there, they can use that information to derive further insights and steer financial planning forward.
+With a clear picture of all discrepancies, a finance team can gain an inside look at their organization’s overall financial performance.
+From there, they can use that information to derive further strategic insights and steer financial planning forward.

-Once a team has conducted their budget variance analysis, it's time to present that information to senior management, leadership, and investors.
-In this management and investor report, be sure to include all of the outcomes as well as the causes so teams can gain a greater understanding of trends, patterns, or new areas of opportunity.
-Not only does this paint a clearer picture into the overall performance of an organization, but it also supports strategic decision-making to drive growth.
+Once a team has conducted its budget variance analysis, it is time to present that information to senior management, leadership, and investors.
+In this management and investor report, be sure to include all of the outcomes as well as the drivers so teams can gain a greater understanding of trends, patterns, or new areas of opportunity.
+Not only does this paint a clearer picture of the overall performance of an organization, but it also supports strategic decision-making to drive growth.

-If you are looking to streamline your budget variance and analysis processes, consider automating your workflows with the help of a strategic finance solution like Abacum.
-Unlike Excel spreadsheets that require manual input to conduct analyses, our platform automatically consolidates financial and operational data into a centralized space, allowing finance teams to easily conduct their budget vs. actuals analysis and derive fast and reliable insights.
+If you are looking to streamline your budget monitoring and financial analysis processes, consider automating your workflows with the help of a strategic finance solution like Abacum.
+Unlike Excel spreadsheets that require manual input to conduct analyses, our platform automatically consolidates financial and operational data into a centralized space, allowing finance teams to easily conduct their budget to actual variance analysis and derive fast and reliable business insights.